Table of Contents

 Big Data will move us to the next level, improving our quality of life and giving us enormous opportunities.
 For example, with human genome mapping and Big Data tools, it will soon be possible for everyone to have their genes mapped as part of their medical record.
 This allows medical science to find the genetic determinants that cause a disease and develop drugs for those causes.

-In 2018 there will be significant progress towards simplification; how data is stored, analyzed and processed is transforming businesses.
+In the upcoming years here will be significant progress towards simplification; how data is stored, analyzed and processed is transforming businesses.

 Drones have sparked the imagination of entrepreneurs, consumers, and large commercial users.
 The adoption is happening very fast.
 Every month people find new ways of using them, therefore, giving insights of what new functionalities should be added.